sachinpkale/kafka-simple-example/README.md

 # App

-A simple Clojure app illustrating very basic use case of produce and consume methods of Kafka using [clj-kafka](https://github.com/pingles/clj-kafka) library.
+A simple Clojure app illustrating very basic use case of produce and consume methods of Kafka using [clj-kafka](https://github.com/pingles/clj-kafka).

 ## Usage